sujalharkut/IITK-EE/README.md

 That's enough to start with.

 If you face any issues accessing the materials or want to discuss anything about the experiences that I share, please feel free to contact me.
 You can text me on <a href="https://www.facebook.com/harshkumar.iitk" target="_blank">Facebook</a> or <a href="https://www.linkedin.com/in/harsh-kumar-4628711a9/" target="_blank">LinkedIn</a>.
+If you find anything that is wrong, suggestions in the form of pull requests are always welcome :)